nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Format: `list`

-Example of usage: User enters `list` to list all components from the list of components.
+Example of usage: Enter `list` to list all components from the list of components.

 Expected outcome: The program will display all components from the list of components.
 ```